weibostone/RunIn/README.md

 ### 1. First-time Setup
 Double-click `ri.exe` to pop up the menu, select the `Setting` item to enter the configuration interface.
 Click the `Add to System PATH` button to add `ri.exe`'s directory to the system PATH, making it convenient to launch RunIn from the address bar.
 Then, add your desired terminal tools to the menu.
 You can use the `Auto Search Terminals` button to automatically detect installed terminals on your system.
 After that, click `Save Config Apply` to exit the settings interface.

-### 2. Menu Mode
+### 2. Address Bar Mode
-Type `ri` in the File Explorer address bar, or double-click `ri.exe` (or bind it to your mouse side button) to pop up the menu.
+Enter `ri` in the File Explorer address bar, or double-click `ri.exe` (or bind it to your mouse side button) to pop up the menu.
 Select any terminal to launch it in the current directory.

+### 3. Terminal Mode
+Simply enter `ri` in various terminal applications to bring up a menu and select the desired terminal.
+Selecting any menu item will launch that terminal tool in the current directory.
+For example, when using CMD, if you need to open the current directory in Git Bash, simply enter `ri` and select Git Bash from the menu.

-### 3. Direct Command Line Launch
+### 4. Direct Command Line Launch
 You can bypass the menu by passing the index number as an argument.
 For example, if you remember that PowerShell is item #3 in the menu, you can type `ri 3` in the File Explorer address bar to directly launch PowerShell and switch to the current directory.
 This is perfect for integration with other tools or scripts.

 ---